GoogleCloudPlatform/spanner-migration-tool/README.md

 This subcommand will generate a schema as well as perform data migration and report on the quality of both schema migration and data migration.
 This subcommand can be used to do a quick evaluation for the migration and get started quickly on Spanner.

+#### harbourbridge `web`

+This subcommand will run the Harbourbridge UI locally.
+The UI can be used to perform assisted schema and data migration.

 ### Command line flags

 This section describes the flags common across all the subcommands.
 For flags